WordPress Mail SMTP Plugin

 Popular email clients like Gmail, Yahoo, Office 365, and Zoho are in a constant battle with email spammers.
 One of the things they look at is if an email is originating from the location it claims to be originating from.

-If the proper authentication isn’t there, then emails either go in the SPAM folder or worst, don’t get delivered at all.
+If the proper authentication isn’t there, then emails either go in the SPAM folder or worse, don’t get delivered at all.

 This is a problem for a lot of WordPress sites because by default, WordPress uses the PHP mail function to send emails generated by WordPress or any contact form plugin like WPForms.